kriswema/resgen/README.md

   * Turns on converting all res file entries to lowercase.
 RESGen converts all res file entries to lowercase since this is the default for Half-Life files.
 It has to do this because a lot of resource files in maps don't have the proper case that matches the actual resources.
 Only use this option if you know what you are doing.
 * -m
   * Matches the case of the res file entries to the actual case of the files on disk.
 This prevents any missing resources because of wrong case in filenames.
 Recommended on Linux.
 If this option is used, the -l option will have no effect.
 Only works if used with the -e option.
+* -n
+  * Do not ignore unused WAD files.
+Necessary if the client insists on receiving all WADs referenced by the BSP, even if unused.
+Only works if used with the -u option.
 * -o
   * If a res file already exists it will be overwritten.
 Removes old res files if the new file doesn't contain any res entries and no file is specified with the -a option.
 * -p